moncla-lab/PMACS-Resources/README.md

 When you run the jobs the heap should now be higher.

+## How to run a python script on HPC as a job:

+  1. Set up an environment  (follow instructions at this link: https://hpcwiki.pmacs.upenn.edu/wiki/index.php/HPC:Python )

+2. Source environment:
+   source $HOME/myenv/bin/activate

+3. Make sure packages that are used are installed for the environment (e.g pip install)

+And then submit job in folder where scripts and relevant data are (Example) :

+bsub -e byb.e -o byb.o python enumerate_transitions_from_x.py

+You can also submit using a submission script, just make sure to source the environment in the script.

 ## Notes:

 ** always ensure that you are pointing to the right file location in your submission script